 Radisson's sponsorship includes a press banner that is behind those speaking at Vikings news conferences.
 On Monday, the banner was behind Vikings general manager Rick Spielman as he discussed the team's decision to reinstate Peterson after benching him for Sunday's game against the New England Patriots.

-Peterson is accused of using a tree branch to spank his 4-year-old son.
+Peterson is accused of using a wooden switch to spank his 4-year-old son.
 The running back says he was using a form of discipline his father used on him as a boy.

 "Based on our long-standing relationship, the Minnesota Vikings respectfully honored Radisson's request," a team spokesman said in an email Monday night.